jrandleman/Heist-Scheme/README.md

 2. They do _NOT_ have a recursive expansion limit (as does procedural non-tail-recursion)
    - Hence recursive expansions _MAY_ cause a segmentation fault if they infinitely expand
      - ___NOTE__: Such is an indication of a **USER** error however, and **NOT** an interpreter error!_

+## Syntax Transformers:
+Either a [`syntax-rules`](#syntax-rules) object, or an unary callable:
+* Syntax-rules objects have the expression matched against a pattern, then expanded into a template
+* Callables are passed the macro expression as a quoted datum, and must return an evaluable datum
+  - Note: transformers defined in [cps contexts](#scm-cps) have [`id`](#compose-bind--id) bound as their continuation!